-Besides Beethoven’s music, they will perform other historical masterworks or seldom heard rarities.
-We can look forward to the Chorus and Orchestra of the Bayreuth Festival, the spellbinding artistry of violinists AnneSophie Mutter, Daniel Hope and Renaud Capuçon, charismatic pianists such as Igor Levitt and Marino Formenti, and many other great performers.
+Besides Beethoven’s music, they will perform other historical masterworks or seldomheard rarities.
+We can look forward to the Collegium Vocale Gent and the Orchestre des Champs-Elysées, to the Wiener Philharmoniker and the Mahler Chamber Orchestra, the spellbinding artistry of violinists Daniel Hope and Carolin Widmann, charismatic conductors such as Philippe Herreweghe and Herbert Blomstedt, and many other great performers.

 ‘Do What You Wish’: thus the motto inscribed on the back of a magical amulet in Michael Ende’s novel ‘The Neverending Story’.
 It promises that the bearer’s every wish will be fulfilled.
 The auryn – for that is what the amulet is called – lent its name to the Auryn Quartet, which has maintained a successful career for many years.
 Here four string players ‘do what they wish’ – and have won many awards and distinctions in the process.
 Taking up this motto, the Beethovenfest has asked the quartet to devise three recitals with windplaying friends and tour the Rhine-Sieg region with largescale chamber music for winds and strings.
 The result is a pooling of gems from the chamber repertoire, beginning with rarely heard pieces by Beethoven.